MicrosoftDocs/cloud-adoption-framework/docs/scenarios/data-management/index.md

 **Processes to onboard individual assets:** Use the Best practices section in the table of contents to execute a series of processes to onboard all of your data estate into a single data management and analytics control plane.

-**Implement specific Azure products:** Accelerate and improve data management and analytics capabilities by using various Azure products outlined in the Featured Azure Products section of the table of contents.
+**Implement specific Azure products:** Accelerate and improve data management and analytics capabilities by using various Azure products outlined in the Featured Azure products section of the table of contents.

 ## Next steps